Architecture of India: Bengal Architecture

 The architecture of Bengal, which comprises the modern country of Bangladesh and the Indian states of West Bengal, Tripura, and Barak Valley in Assam, has a long and rich history, blending indigenous elements from the Indian subcontinent, with influences from different parts of the world.
 Bengali architecture includes ancient urban architecture, religious architecture, rural vernacular architecture, colonial townhouses and country houses, and modern urban styles.

-Ancient Bengali architecture reached its pinnacle during the Pala Empire (750–1120); this was Bengali-based and the last Buddhist imperial power in the Indian subcontinent.
+Ancient Bengali architecture reached its pinnacle during the Pala Empire (750–1161); this was Bengali-based and the last Buddhist imperial power in the Indian subcontinent.
 Most patronage was of Buddhist viharas, temples and stupas.
 Pala architecture influenced Tibetan and Southeast Asian architecture.
-The most famous monument built by the Pala emperors was the Grand Vihara of Somapura, now a UNESCO World Heritage Site.
+The most famous monument built by the Pala emperors was the Somapura Mahavihara, now a UNESCO World Heritage Site.
 Historians believe Somapura was a model for the architects of Angkor Wat in Cambodia.